bmo-io/website/docs/content/resources/os/basic/process.md

 ##### Question

-After reading these three system calls, how can one create a simple prompt using fork() and wait()?
+After reading these system calls, how can one create a simple prompt using fork() and wait()?

 When one type `> echo "Hello World"` what happends?